Meet Our Board of Directors

 She is excited to serve as DAORN president for 2020-2021!

 Jim Stobinski has 35 years of perioperative nursing experience; his education includes a Diploma of Nursing from the Toledo Hospital School of Nursing and a BSN and MSN from East Carolina University.
 He earned his PhD in International Health Research from Touro University International in June of 2011 for a study of competency and skill acquisition in perioperative nurses.
 He combines nearly two decades of perioperative management experience with academic preparation and has published and presented extensively at the national level.
 Since 2011 he has been employed at the Competency and Credentialing Institute in Denver, Colorado where in February 2017 he began serving as the CEO.
 In 2018 he assumed the role of CEO of the CCI Research Foundation.
 He also serves as adjunct faculty at Nova Southeastern University in Ft Lauderdale Florida and Wilkes University in Pennsylvania.
-Dr Stobinski maintains an active research agenda centered on nursing workforce issues, certification and patient outcomes research.
+Dr. Stobinski maintains an active research agenda centered on nursing workforce issues, certification, and patient outcomes.

 Karen Elliott MSN, BSE, RN, CNOR, CSPDT earned her diploma in nursing from Methodist Hospital School of Nursing of Memphis TN, a Bachelor’s of Science in Education from Memphis State University Memphis TN, Masters of Science in Nursing, Leadership and Development, from Walden University, Minneapolis, Minnesota.
 She has been a perioperative nurse and a member of AORN for 40 years.
 Karen’s experience includes scrubbing, circulating, RNFA, staff RN, Educator for the OR, Assistant Director of OR, Clinical Director OR, Sr Manager Ambulatory Surgery Center, and Clinical Nurse Specialist.
 Karen has a passion for the nursing profession, the future of nursing, as well as being a patient advocate.
 She loves to ski, fly fish, swim, and bike as she is a former triathlete.
 She welcomes the challenge to support perioperative nursing at the highest level.